Phosphoryl chloride

 Safety

-Phosphorus oxychloride is very corrosive and toxic.
+Phosphorus oxychloride is very corrosive and toxic, and its fumes are highly corrosive and toxic.
 Wear proper protection when handling the compound.
 Only work in a fumehood or in a well ventilated place.

 Storage